 Fellowship awarded to support work towards a PhD in Economics at Harvard University

 Valentin was born to Jewish parents in Ukraine who opted for refugee status in the United States when Valentin was eight.
-A lackluster student in Ukraine, he was determined not to let his family's sacrifices go to waste.
-Hard work led to academic success and an internship with Congressman Tom Lantos.
+Though a lackluster student in Ukraine, he was determined not to let his family's sacrifices and immigration experience go to waste.
+Hard work led to academic success, an internship with Congressman Tom Lantos, and admission to Stanford.

-Valentin won admission to Stanford, where he chaired the university's most prominent political organization, Stanford in Government.
-Following his graduation in 2011, he became a research assistant at the Federal Reserve Board's Office of Financial Stability.
+At Stanford, Valentin chaired the university's most prominent political organization, Stanford in Government.
+In that role, he worked to expand public service opportunities for undergraduate students and to increase civic engagement on campus.
+Following his graduation, with honors and distinction, he became a research assistant at the Federal Reserve Board's Office of Financial Stability.

 2013 Paul & Daisy Soros Fellow Valentin Bolotnyy worked with his colleagues in the economics departments at MIT and Harvard to create an interactive map that shows how the March 6, 2017 immigration executive order impacts healthcare in the United...Read More